AP Explains: Trump seizes on dubious Biden-Ukraine story

 The owner of the Wilmington shop declined to comment Wednesday to The Associated Press, saying he didn’t feel like talking.
 The newspaper says the owner alerted the FBI to the computer and hard drive, and that agents took possession of them.
 That could not immediately be confirmed, and the FBI declined to comment Wednesday.

-Asked via text by an AP reporter how long he had the hard drive, Giuliani replied: “You’re interested in the wrong thing.
+Asked via text by an AP reporter how long he had the hard drive, Giuliani replied, in part: “You’re interested in the wrong thing.
 This time the truth will not be defeated by process.
 I’ve got a lot more to go.”

 ARE THE NEW EMAILS AUTHENTIC?